coq-community/coq-tricks/README.md

 - To declare an axiomatic instance of a typeclass, use `Declare Instance foo : TypeClass`.
 This better than the pattern of `Axiom` + `Existing Instance`.
 - To make Ltac scripts more readable, you can use `Set Default Goal Selector "!".`, which will enforce that every Ltac command (sentence) be applied to exactly one focused goal.
 You achieve that by using a combination of bullets and braces.
 As a result, when reading a script you can always see the flow of where multiple goals are generated and solved.
 - `Arguments foo _ & _` (in Coq 8.11) adds a _bidirectionality hint_ saying that an application of `foo` should infer a type from its arguments after typing the first argument.
 See [Bidirectional.v](src/Bidirectional.v) for an example and the [latest Coq documentation](https://coq.github.io/doc/master/refman/language/gallina-extensions.html?highlight=bidirectional#coq:cmd.arguments-bidirectionality-hints).
-- Coq 8.11 introduced compiled interfaces, aka `vos` files (as far as I can tell there are a more principled replacement for `vio` files).
+- Coq 8.11 introduced compiled interfaces, aka `vos` files (as far as I can tell they are a more principled replacement for `vio` files).
 Suppose you make a change deep down to `Lib.v` and want to start working on `Proof.v` which imports `Lib.v` through many dependencies.
 With `vos` files, you can recompile all the _signatures_ that `Proof.v` depends on, skippinng proofs, and keep working.
 The basic way to use them is to compile `Proof.required_vos`, a special dependency `coqdep` generates that will build everything needed to work on `Proof.v`.
 Coq natively looks for `vos` files in interactive mode, and uses empty `vos` files to indicate that the file is fully compiled in a `vo` file.

   Note that Coq also has `vok` files; it's possible to check the missing proofs in a `vos` file, but this does not produce a `vo` and so all Coq can do is record that the proofs have been checked.
 They can also be compiled in parallel within a single file, although I don't know how to do that.
 Compiling `vok`s lets you fairly confidently check proofs, but to really check everything (particularly universe constraints) you need to build `vo` files from scratch.

   Signature files have one big caveat: if Coq cannot determine the type of a theorem or the proof ends with `Defined` (and thus might be relevant to later type-checking), it has to run the proof.
 It does so _silently_, potentially eliminating any performance benefit.
 The main reason this happens is due to proofs in a section that don't annotate which section variables are used with `Proof using`.
-Generally this can be fixed with `Set Default Proof Using "Type"`, though only on Coq master and not on Coq 8.11.0.
+Generally this can be fixed with `Set Default Proof Using "Type"`, though only on Coq 8.12+.

-- Coq 8.12+alpha has a new feature `Set Printing Parentheses` that prints parentheses as if no notations had an associativity.
+- Coq 8.12 has a new feature `Set Printing Parentheses` that prints parentheses as if no notations had an associativity.
 For example, this will print `(1,2,3)` as `((1,2),3)`.
 This is much more readable than entirely disabling notations.
-- You can use `Export Set` to set options in a way that affects any file directly importing the file (but not transitively importing, the way `Global Set` works).
+- You can use `Export Set` or `#[export] Set` to set options in a way that affects any file directly importing the file (but not transitively importing, the way `Global Set` works).
 This allows a project to locally set up defaults with an `options.v` file with all of its options, which every file imports.
 You can use this for basic sanity settings, like `Set Default Proof Using "Type".` and `Set Default Goal Selector "!"` without forcing them on all projects that import your project.
 - You can use `all: fail "goals remaining".` to assert that a proof is complete.
 This is useful when you'll use `Admitted.` but want to document (and check in CI) that the proof is complete other than the `admit.` tactics used.
 - You can also use `Fail idtac.` to assert that a proof is complete, which is shorter than the above but more arcane.
 - You can use `Fail Fail Qed.` to really assert that a proof is complete, including doing universe checks, but then still be able to `Restart` it.
 I think this is only useful for illustrating small examples but it's amusing that it works.
 (The new `Succeed` vernacular in Coq 8.15 is a better replacement, because it preserves error messages on failure.)